¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: Flexible, portable (often collapsible), kid-friendly.

-• Cons: Can retain flavors if not cleaned properly, shorter lifespan than metal.
+• Contras: Can retain flavors if not cleaned properly, shorter lifespan than metal.

-• Best For: On-the-go use, families with young children.
+• Mejor para: On-the-go use, families with young children.

 Single-Use Alternatives